Want to get my easy to follow Tech Tips in your email?

 Question from Markus: Hi, Rick.
-I recently bought a new computer that came with a 1 year warranty.
+I recently bought a new laptop that came with a 1 year manufacturer’s warranty, but I paid extra for a 3 year extended warranty.

 I’d really like to swap out its 1TB hard drive for an SSD (as you often recommend).

 I have not read anything anywhere about potential consequences if one does this.
-Could this possibly be considered an “unauthorized” activity and therefore void the computer’s warranty?
+Could this possibly be considered an “unauthorized” activity and therefore void either the laptop manufacturer’s warranty or the extended warranty that I purchased?

-I guess I’m just afraid they could easily use this as a convenient excuse to refuse responsibility by saying I damaged something while installing the new SSD or the SSD was faulty and damaged other parts of the computer.
+I guess I’m just afraid they could easily use this as a convenient excuse to refuse responsibility for the repairs if anything should ever happen to the machine

-Rick’s answer: Markus, the answer to your question is no. Simply removing the hard drive and installing an SSD in its place will not void the computer’s warranty.
+Rick’s answer: Markus, the answer to your question is most likely no. Simply removing the laptop’s hard drive and installing an SSD in its place should not void the computer’s warranty.

-That being said, if you damage any part of the computer while performing the upgrade the manufacturer might refuse to repair the damage you caused under the warranty coverage.
+Of course all of the above being said, if you damage any part of the machine while performing the upgrade the manufacturer might well refuse to repair the damage you caused under the warranty.
+And the SSD you installed won’t be covered by the laptop’s warranty in any case.

 If you decide to go ahead with the upgrade you have a couple of options available to you: